rossetti/KSLBook/docs/03-Chapter3.md

 $$
 c_{j} = c(\vec{x}\leq b_{j}) - c(\vec{x}\leq b_{j-1})
 $$
 The key parameters of a histogram are the break points associated with the bins.
 Since knowledge of the data is often necessary to specify good break points, the `Histogram` class's companion object provides a number of methods for creating break points and recommending break points based on sample data.
-For example, the function, `createBreakPoints` which as input parameters:
+For example, the function, `createBreakPoints` which has input parameters:

 * The first bin lower limit ($b_{0}$):  This is the starting point of the range over which the data will be tabulated.
 * The number of bins ($k$))